 The Affordable Housing Institute is a not-for-profit corporation, established in 1993 to undertake a wide range of housing-industry related research projects for corporations, governmental agencies, academic institutions, legislative committees and individuals.
 Shortly after its creation, AHI received an IRS 501 (c) 3 tax exemption.
-Over the past 25 years, AHI has narrowed its focus to developing and participating with for profit developers of multifamily affordable housing.
+Since 1993 AHI has focused on developing and participating with for profit developers of multifamily affordable housing.

 Bryan Hartnett - President for AHI

 Bryan over-sees the acquisitions and new development of multifamily projects for the company.
 Bryan has been in the Affordable Housing industry since his tenure at Florida Housing Finance Corporation (FHFC) beginning 1997 where he quickly became the Multifamily Bond Program Administrator, over seeing loans for an average of 25 properties per year in excess of $220,000,000 in debt and close to $90,000,000 in the associated 4% tax credits.
 In addition to the Bond Program, Bryan also ran the State’s HOME Program while at FHFC.
-Bryan’s current role includes site selection and development of new products in the North Carolina, Georgia, and Florida markets.
+Bryan’s current role includes site selection and development of new communities.
 Graduating from Duke University with state and local government focus in his Public Policy Studies major in 1996, he subsequently received his MBA at Georgia State University’s J. Mack Robinson School of Business.

 Robert C. Hartnett - AHI Co-Founder and Current Vice-President